CQU-ZixuChen/DVSMN/README.md

 # DVSMN
 This is the source code of DVSMN.
-This method was proposed in the paper **A Dual-View Style Mixing Network for Unsupervised Cross-Domain Fault Diagnosis With Imbalanced Data**.
+This method was proposed in the paper **A Dual-View Style Mixing Network for unsupervised cross-domain fault diagnosis with imbalanced data**.

 ![image](https://github.com/CQU-ZixuChen/DVSMN/blob/master/framework.png)